 The Story Behind the Trends - The NI average has decreased to 72.2% in June 13.
 Belfast has consistently been above the NI average and Castlereagh has fallen below the NI average in the past four years.
 Please Note: Due to a different assessment procedure information is only available at Level 5 or above.
 Level 6's are contained within the Level 5 or above information from June 2013.
+Due to industrial action and subsequent low response rates Key Stage Three data is not available for the 2013/14 academic year.
+Statistics & Research Team, Department of Education.

-Key Stage Three - MATHS Data Source: Department of Education
+Key Stage Three - MATHS